aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/managing-barcode-text/_index.md

 type: docs
 weight: 50
 description: "How to Set Barcode Text and Captions in Aspose.BarCode for .NET"
-keywords: "Generate Barcodes, Customize Barcode Image, Change Barcode Text, Barcode Appearance in Aspose.Barcode for .NET, Work with Barcode Image in Aspose.BarCode for .NET, Set Barcode Text in Aspose.Barcode, Generate Barcode with Caption, Generate Barcodes in Aspose.BarCode"
+keywords: "Generate Barcodes, Customize Barcode Image, Change Barcode Text, Barcode Appearance in Aspose.BarCode for .NET, Work with Barcode Image in Aspose.BarCode for .NET, Set Barcode Text in Aspose.BarCode, Generate Barcode with Caption, Generate Barcodes in Aspose.BarCode"
 url: /net/working-with-barcode-text-appearance/
 ---

 In the present article, you can find detailed information about how to manage text that can be placed onto barcode labels.
-To customize appearance-related parameters of barcode text in ***Aspose.Barcode for .NET***, developers can adjust various settings, such as visibility, location, font, spacings, and wrapping modes.
+To customize appearance-related parameters of barcode text in ***Aspose.BarCode for .NET***, developers can adjust various settings, such as visibility, location, font, spacings, and wrapping modes.

 ## Overview
-Besides a barcode label itself, ***Aspose.Barcode for .NET*** enables the possibility to place human-readable text onto generated barcode images.
+Besides a barcode label itself, ***Aspose.BarCode for .NET*** enables the possibility to place human-readable text onto generated barcode images.
 This text information may include three fields as shown in the scheme below: main text, top caption, and bottom caption; any of these elements can be hidden.

 <p align="center"><img src="Barcode_Text_Scheme.png"></p>

 ## Barcode Text
-Main barcode text represents short text information that is detached from the barcode label itself by some space.
+Main barcode text represents short text information that is separated from the barcode label itself by some spacing.
 It can be placed on a barcode label in six different positions as shown in the scheme provided below: top left, top center, top right, bottom left, bottom center, or bottom right.

 <p align="center"><img src="Codetext_Scheme.png"></p>